israelvicars/adverse-event-visualize/README.md

 * **Data Caching**: Use SWR or React Query for better performance.
 * **Accessibility**: Enhance ARIA labels and keyboard navigation for WCAG compliance.
 * **UI Polish**: Add custom animations, tooltips for charts, and a more detailed layout.

+## Documentation

+For more detailed information about the project, please refer to the documentation in the `/docs` directory:

+* [API Documentation](/docs/API.md) - Details about the API implementation and OpenFDA integration
+* [Architecture Overview](/docs/ARCHITECTURE.md) - System architecture and design decisions
+* [Component Documentation](/docs/COMPONENT.md) - Component structure and implementation details
+* [Project Milestones](/docs/MILESTONES.md) - Development timeline and milestone achievements
+* [Product Requirements](/docs/PRD.md) - Product requirements and specifications
+* [Styling Guide](/docs/STYLING.md) - Style guidelines and UI/UX documentation